 California Disclosure Obligations - If the individual was involved in a reportable transaction, including a listed transaction, the individual may have a disclosure requirement.
 Attach federal Form 8886, Reportable Transaction Disclosure Statement, to the back of the California tax return along with any other supporting schedules.
 If this is the first time the reportable transaction is disclosed on the tax return, send a duplicate copy of the federal Form 8886 to the address below.
 The FTB may impose penalties if the individual fails to file federal Form 8886, or fails to provide any other required information.
-A material advisor is required advisors for whom the material advisor acts as a material advisor.
+A material advisor is required to provide a reportable transaction number to all taxpayers and material advisors for whom the material advisor acts as a material advisor.